Categorical characterizations of regularity for algebraic stacks: Regularity for algebraic stacks

 \section{Regularity for algebraic stacks}

 This section shows that regularity of algebraic stacks is a homological notion, akin to Serre's homological characterization of regular local rings.
-To this end we introduce a placeholder notion for algebraic stacks: \emph{cohomological regularity}; and show here that this coincides with the usual definition of regularity.
-Let us recall the latter for convenience, see e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/04YE}{Tag 04YE}]{stacks-project}.
-For defining regularity at a point we make use of the fact that if $(X,x)$ is a germ of a scheme the property `$\mathcal{O}_{X,x}$ is regular' is a smooth local property of germs by \cite[Proposition 17.5.8]{EGAIV4:1967}.
+Let us recall the definition of regularity for algebraic stacks for convenience, following e.g.\ \cite[\href{https://stacks.math.columbia.edu/tag/04YE}{Tag 04YE}]{stacks-project}.
+For defining regularity at a point, we make use of the fact that if $(X,x)$ is a germ of a scheme the property `$\mathcal{O}_{X,x}$ is regular' is a smooth local property of germs by \cite[Proposition 17.5.8]{EGAIV4:1967}.